Cbanks02/Fairfax-Real-Estate-Project/README.md

-# Fairfax-Real-Estate-Project
+# Fairfax-Real-Estate-Project (This is the name

 ##Project Objective

-##The goal of my project is to focus on the comparison of 2010 to 2015 sales data to their 2025 assessed property values.
+The goal of my project is to focus on the comparison of 2010 to 2015 sales data to their 2025 assessed property values.
 My analysis determines:
 --
 --
 --